-Other income (Expense), net, consists primarily of equity in the income of non-consolidated companies, interest income, and interest expense.
-Other income (Expense), net, for the first quarter 2001 increased \$0.5 million to \$1.5 million as compared to the same period in 2000 primarily due to an increase in the Company's equity in the income of iNews prior to the acquisition of the remaining ownership interest in the first quarter.
+Other income (expense), net, generally consists primarily of equity in the income of non-consolidated companies, interest income, and interest expense.
+Other income (expense), net, for the second quarter 2001 increased \$0.7 million to \$1.9 million as compared to the same period in 2000 primarily due to an unrealized gain on receipt of stock in connection with the sale of Avid's share of Avid Sports LLC in June 2000.
+The fair value of the stock received amounted to \$1.9 million, and was offset by a charge of \$1.1 million to partially write-down an investment accounted for under the cost method.
+This impairment considered evidence of recent financing transactions and reviews of operating plans.
+For the six-month period ended June 30, 2001, Other income (expense), net, increased \$1.1 million to \$3.4 million as compared to the same period in 2000 primarily due to the reasons noted above, along with an increase in the Company's equity in the net income of iNews prior to the acquisition of the remaining ownership interest in the first quarter of 2001.